1.1 Definitions. In these Conditions, the following definitions apply:

 10.4 This clause 10 shall survive termination of the Contract.

-11.1 Without affecting any other right or remedy available to it, the Supplier may terminate the Contract by giving the Customer not less than 3 months' written notice.
+11.1 Save as otherwise expressly provided in the scoping document, without affecting any other right or remedy available to it, and upon the expiration of the initial minimum period (if any) specified in the Contract or Scoping Document, the Customer may terminate the Contract by giving the Supplier not less than 3 months’ prior written notice.

 11.2 Without affecting any other right or remedy available to it, the Supplier may terminate the Contract with immediate effect by giving written notice to the Customer if the Customer fails to pay any amount due under the Contract on the due date for payment or;